camping classroom decor

 Mistake 3: Creating unsafe or impractical spaces.
 Forts or tents that block fire exits or create tripping hazards are a safety concern.

-Solution: Always prioritize safety.
+Solution: Always prioritise safety.
 Ensure all thematic elements comply with school safety regulations.
 Check that pathways are clear and materials are securely fastened.
 For instance, a reading tent should not obstruct emergency exits.

 Expert Tips for an Unforgettable Camping Classroom Experience